Sippius/Ashita-v4-addons/README.md

 Custom or converted addons for FFXI Ashita v4

 - find - Ashita v3 find by MalRD & zombie343 ported to Ashita v4.
 Updated slip data.
-- ibar - Ashita v3 ibar by Vicrelant ported to Ashita v4.
 - pupsets - Ashita v4 blusets by atom0s modified to support PUP.
 Ashita v3 pupsets by DivByZero used for additional reference.
 - skillchains - Ashita v3 skillchains by Ivaar ported to Ashita v4.
 Added 'pos' command for setting position.